Gothtober: Modern ghost movies that will haunt you forever

-If you found yourself bingewatching all six parts of British ghost story Requiem over the weekend, you’re likely still embraced by its haunting mystery.
+If you found yourself bingewatching all six parts of British ghost story Requiem, you’re likely still embraced by its haunting mystery.
 Mahalia Belo’s eerie Welsh chiller is so tense and enigmatic, it demands all of your attention.

 Centered around the mystery of a toddler who disappeared in the 90s and a rising cellist mourning the suicide of her mother, the series is a fastidious exploration of the unexplained.
 It’s also an incredible modern ghost story, reinvigorating the tropes of a well-known and beloved horror genre with a fresh perspective and contemporary setting.